Jeremy Pena Player Props: Astros vs. Pirates

 Jeremy Pena At The Plate

-- Pena has four doubles, two home runs and two walks while hitting .208.
+- Pena is hitting .212 with four doubles, two home runs and two walks.

+- Pena enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .227 with one homer.

-- Pena has reached base via a hit in seven games this season (of 11 played), and had multiple hits in three of those games.
+- Pena has picked up a hit in 66.7% of his 12 games this season, with multiple hits in 25.0% of those games.

-- In 11 games played this year, he has gone deep in two of them.
+- He has hit a home run in two of 12 games played this season, and in 3.6% of his plate appearances.

-- Pena has driven in a run in five games this season (45.5%), including two games with multiple runs batted in.
+- In five games this year (41.7%), Pena has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run eight times this season (72.7%), including one multi-run game.
+- In eight of 12 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.